imehtadel/transactionapi/README.md

 3) GET /api/v1/transactions/{{id}}/approve: update to DB and Outbox pattern used to ensure database changes and event creation happen atomically without failure.
 4) GET /api/v1/transactions/{{id}}/decline: update to DB and Outbox pattern used to ensure database changes and event creation happen atomically without failure.

-Shared Postman script for testing.
-To run the application:
-mvn spring-boot:run

-H2 DB can be accessed once server is up at [/h2-console](http://localhost:8080/h2-console)